Heaventools

 Is there a possibility to change the Windows Start Up Video?

-The start up Windows video is a series of PNG images which are embedded in \System32\authui.dll file or \SystemResources\authui.dll.mun file (latest Windows 10 builds are using *.MUN files for storing resources).
+The start-up video in Windows is composed of a series of PNG images that are embedded in \System32\authui.dll file or \SystemResources\authui.dll.mun file (latest Windows 10 builds are using *.MUN files for storing resources).
 Just open this file in Resource Tuner, extract the images, edit them, or replace the PNG images with your own PNGs, and you are done.

 How can I edit resources from the command line?